 Unfortunately, ramps have a very short season.
 But I know I’ll be back at the market this week to grab some more as they are my newfound taste of spring.
 Plus, I’m eager to try that salad my friend mentioned and I bet the fingerling potatoes should be arriving soon.
 But more than that, cooking with ramps has reminded me that the culinary horizon remains vast, despite my years, and it’s always a joy to discover new flavors.

 Are you a fan of ramps?
 What do you like to make with them?
 And help me make a decision—do you participate in a CSA and what do you find to be the pros and cons?

-3/4 cups of flour, plus more for a dredge
+- 3/4 cups all-purpose flour, plus more for a dredge

 - 1/2 cup grated Parmesan cheese

 - 1 teaspoon salt

 - 1 teaspoon pepper